The Gospels are not Truthful Depictions of History

 To examine the Gospels objectively, we need to dig deeper than just reading well-chosen, neatly packaged snippets as typically presented in Christian books and churches.
-We should assess them in their entirety, who wrote them, what their connections with Yeshua were, when they were written, and why.
+We should assess them in their entirety, who wrote them, what their connections with Yeshua (the real historical Jesus) were, when they were written, and why.
 Massive holes then appear in the traditional tales.

-We don’t know the original authors’ true identities, yet they had no known close, genuine connection with Yeshua.
+We do not know the original authors’ true identities, yet they had no known close, genuine connection with Yeshua.
 They wrote many decades after the events they allegedly described.
-They may have been under the employee of the Roman government, and written spoofs to counter messianic Judaism.
+They may have been under the employee of the Roman government, and they may have written the Gospels to counter messianic Judaism.
 If this is true billions of Christians over the centuries have been duped, and trillions of human hours have been wasted dwelling on deceitful documents.

 Today’s Churches have Reinvented Jesus

-The gospel authors created a false Jesus.
-Then, throughout history, he became many different things to people, mutating to suit the needs of the era and the beholder.
-Today’s churches have now modernized him again.
+The Gospel authors created a false Jesus, one who had little relation to the real life political insurgent.
+Then, throughout history, this Jesus became many different things to people, mutating to suit the needs of the era and the beholder.
+Today’s Churches have now modernized him again.

-Spin-doctors have turned him into a loveable character.
-Yet Jesus hardly fits this manufactured image.
+Spin-doctors have turned Jesus into a loveable character.
+Yet the Jesus in the Gospels hardly fits this manufactured image.
 He was intolerant of the unbeliever, whom he threatened with the sword and hellfire.
-It’s tragic that he gave license to the killing of millions of heretics, nonbelievers and other innocents over the centuries.
+It is tragic that he gave license to the killing of millions of heretics, nonbelievers and other innocents over the centuries.
 Christians today gloss over the fact he was a bigot who promoted violence.

 Today we rarely hear Jesus say,

 “Sell everything you own and give the money to the poor.”